-At WWV a voice announcement of Greenwich Mean Time is given during the 7.5 seconds immediately preceding the minute.
-Just before 1035 GMT, for instance, the voice announcement (given in English) is: "At the tone-ten hours, thirty-five minutes Greenwich Mean Time.'
+At WWV a voice announcement of the time is given during the 7.5 seconds immediately preceding the minute.
+Just before 1035 UTC, for instance, the voice announcement given is: "At the tone-ten hours, thirty-five minutes Coordinated Universal Time."

-At WWVH a voice announcement of Greenwich Mean Time occurs during the period 15 seconds to 7.5 seconds preceding the minute.
-It should be noted that the voice announcement for WWVH precedes
+At WWVH a voice announcement of the time is given at 15 seconds preceding the minute.
+It should be noted that the voice announcement for WWVH precedes that of WWV by about 7.5 seconds.
+However, the tone markers referred to in both announcements are

-3As noted in a resolution of Commission 31 of the International Astronomical Union, August 1970: "The terms of 'GMT' and 'Z' are accepted as the general equivalents of UTC in navigation and communication."
-Standard time zones are established at intervals of 15° longitude east and west of the zero meridian.
-Local standard time differs from GMT by an integral number of hours.
+3 As noted in a resolution of Commission 31 of the International Astronomical Union, August 1970: "The terms of 'GMT' and 'Z' are accepted as the general equivalents of UTC in navigation and communication."